tamhub/metabase/docs/operations-guide/creating-RDS-database-on-AWS.md

 In the **Security group rules** section, you'll see the Security Group that was created, but the group will have a rule that allows only one IP address to access the database.
 You need to change this rule to allow access to the Elastic Beanstalk environment.
 ![RDS Security Group Rules](images/RDSSecurityGroupRules.png)

-To configure the rule for the database, select the INBOUND rule, then click on the Inbound rules tab on the lower part of the page.
+To configure the rule for the database, select the **CIDR/IP - Inbound** rule, then click on the **Inbound rules** tab on the lower part of the page.

 ![RDS Security Group Rules](images/RDSInboundRule.png)